corticon/documentation/docs/Dynamic-Forms/Rendering-the-Rules/README.md

 As the CSC can be reused across different projects, there is a need to be able to specify where to store the data within the returned JSON payload.

-The decision service can optionally specify a path to where the data will be stored within the answers object literal.
-This is specified with UI.pathToData
+- The decision service can optionally specify a path to where the data will be stored within the answers object literal.
+This is specified with `UI.pathToData`
-When not specified the CSC will write the answers at the root of the object literal.
+- When not specified the CSC will write the answers at the root of the object literal.
-The CSC is responsible for maintaining the state of the pathToData as it can change between stages but the decision service is not responsible for specifying the pathToData at every single step.
+- The CSC is responsible for maintaining the state of the `pathToData` as it can change between stages but the decision service is not responsible for specifying the `pathToData` at every single step.

 # Rendering UI Controls

-The CSC receives the list of UI controls to render from the decision service JSON payload at the “UI.containers” element.
+- The CSC receives the list of UI controls to render from the decision service JSON payload at the `UI.containers` element.
 This is an array of all the containers to render for this stage.
-The container can be viewed as a panel containing various labels and input fieldecision service.
+- The container can be viewed as a panel containing various labels and input fiel decision service.
 The container has various attributes, for example a title.
-But, most importantly it has an array of UI controls to render within the container at UI.containers.uiControls.
+- Importantly, it has an array of UI controls to render within the container at `UI.containers.uiControls`.
-Each UI control element has multiple attributes.
-The most important one is the type attribute as it allows the CSC to know what kind of control to render and which necessary attributes to access based on the type.
+- Each UI control element has multiple attributes.
+The most important one is the `type` attribute as it allows the CSC to know what kind of control to render and which necessary attributes to access based on the type.
-For example a UI control type “Number” can have a min and max number associated with it to provide data validation.
+- For example a UI control type `Number` can have a min and max number associated with it to provide data validation.

 The data the CSC receives is structured like this (pseudo json):
 ~~~